 You must report any changes in your business name, ID number, mailing address, physical address, telephone number, or owner/officer information on Form DTF-95, Business Tax Account Update.
 If only your address has changed, you may use Form DTF-96, Report of Address Change for Business Tax Accounts, to correct your address for this and all other tax types.
 You can get these forms from our Web site, or by fax or phone.
-See Need help? on page 8 for the phone number and Web address.
+See Need help? on page 8.